-Paul and I met in Scotland on February 6, 2002.
-We hit it off instantly and on May 21, 2005, we were married and we settled in Washington State.
-We were in the process of starting a family through adoption before Paul died, just the day before we were talking about excitedly about the young boy and girl who were to come stay with us in just two weeks’ time.
+Paul and I met in Scotland on 6 February 2002.
+We hit it off instantly and on 21 May 2005, we were married and settled in Washington State.
+We were in the process of starting a family through adoption before Paul died, just the day before we were talking excitedly about the young boy and girl who were coming to stay with us in just two weeks.

 When we got home, we had a snack and a margarita then I made a nice dinner for the two of us.
 We watched a movie (Five Minutes of Heaven) curled up on the couch together.
 Then I headed off to bed – after giving Paul a hug and a kiss goodnight, and telling him I loved him.
 He’ll have come to bed an hour or so later.
 I can’t remember if I snuggled up to him when he came to bed that night or not…

 While that Sunday was the worst day of my entire life, I’ll always remember the last Saturday we had together.
-It was a typical – some may say boring – day, but it was the sort of day we always looked forward to.
+It was a typical day, but it was the sort of day we always looked forward to.
 On our last day together we talked about the past and dreamt about the future.
 We had so many plans, and we were so very happy.
 I will always be grateful that I had that day with Paul.

 As for the shoes that I bought that day, sadly the first time I wore them was at his funeral.